game-ale/2025-internship-mobile-tasks_/mobile/ecommerce_app/README.md

-📦 Implement Local Data Source
+Task 15: Implement Remote Data Source
-This task focuses on implementing a local data source for the Ecommerce app.
-The local data source allows the app to store and retrieve products locally, ensuring that users can view cached data when offline or while new data is loading from the server.

-🎯 Objectives
-Enable offline support by caching product data.

-Improve app performance using locally stored data.

-Keep the data layer modular and aligned with Clean Architecture principles.
+Implement the ProductRemoteDatasource for the Ecommerce app using Flutter and Clean Architecture.

-🚀 Requirements
+📌 Requirements
-Implement the interface
+Implement ProductRemoteDatasourceImpl (contract-based).

-Create an implementation of ProductLocalDataSource.

-Use SharedPreferences

-Store and retrieve product data locally using SharedPreferences.

-Follow Clean Architecture

-Keep local data logic within the data layer.

-Testing

-Write unit tests to ensure correct behavior of caching and retrieving products.
+Fetch data from API (Base URL provided).

+Write tests for the remote datasource.